Lebanese veterans block highways in budget protest

-BEIRUT (Reuters) - Hundreds of veterans burned tyres and blocked highways in Lebanon on Thursday to protest plans to tax their pensions and other measures in a 2019 budget intended to slash the country’s deficit.
+BEIRUT (Reuters) - Hundreds of veterans burned tyres and blocked highways in Lebanon on Thursday to protest a pension tax and benefit cuts in a 2019 budget intended to slash the country’s deficit.

-Parliament is debating a draft budget approved by the cabinet last month.
-It aims to cut the deficit to 7.6% of gross domestic product from 11.5% last year, with Lebanese leaders warning the country faces financial crisis without reform.
+Parliament is debating the draft budget approved by the cabinet last month.
+It aims to cut the deficit to 7.6% of gross domestic product (GDP) from 11.5% last year, as Lebanese leaders warn the country faces financial crisis if there is no reform.

 Lebanon’s public debt is 150% of GDP, among the largest in the world.
 State finances are strained by a bloated public sector, high debt-servicing costs and subsidies for power.